cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

 access](https://dataforgood.fb.com/docs/covid-19-symptom-survey-request-for-data-access/)
 to (fully de-identified) individual survey responses for research purposes.

-As of mid-August 2020, the average number of Facebook survey responses we receive each day is about 74,000, and the total number of survey responses we have received is over 9 million.
+As of early March 2021, the average number of Facebook survey responses we receive each day is about 40,000, and the total number of survey responses we have received is over 17 million.

 ## ILI and CLI Indicators

 Of primary interest for the API are the symptoms defining a COVID-like illness (fever, along with cough, or shortness of breath, or difficulty breathing) or influenza-like illness (fever, along with cough or sore throat).
-Using this survey data, we estimate the percentage of people who have a COVID-like illness, or influenza-like illness, in a given location, on a given day.
+Using this survey data, we estimate the percentage of people (age 18 or older) who have a COVID-like illness, or influenza-like illness, in a given location, on a given day.

 | Signals | Description |
 | --- | --- |